-How you can avoid buying a cloned car
+Seeing double: How to avoid buying a stolen and cloned car

 Cloned cars

-Cloning a car is the automotive equivalent of identity theft.
+Cloning a car is the four-wheeled equivalent of identity theft.
 Criminals will steal a car, then give it a new set of ID numbers.
-These are copied from a similar vehicle of the same make and model that is already registered on the road.
+These are copied from a similar vehicle of the same make, model and colour that is already registered on the road.

-With help with vehicle history specialist Cap HPI, here are four straightforward ways to avoid buying a cloned car.
+With help from vehicle history specialist Cap HPI, here are four straightforward ways you can avoid buying a cloned car.

 Check the history file

-Also, make sure you view the car at the registered keeper’s address, as shown on the V5.
+Also, make sure you view the car at the registered keeper’s address, as shown on the V5C.
 Don’t be talked into meeting somebody in a petrol station or layby.

 Buyers should ensure all the VIN numbers on the vehicle match each other.
-A Cap HPI history check will ensure they tally with the details recorded with the DVLA, too.
+A Cap HPI history check will ensure these numbers tally with the details recorded by the DVLA, too.

 Market value